feagi/feagi-core/crates/feagi-hal/docs/PORTING_GUIDE.md

 ## Overview

-This guide shows how to add a new platform to `feagi-embedded` in 2-3 days.
+This guide shows how to add a new platform to `feagi-hal` in 2-3 days.

 **Effort Estimate**:
 - HAL trait implementation: 4-6 hours